pynklynn/ezwc/README.md

 ## Footnotes

-‡ As of q2 2019, some browsers do still need a polyfill but those browsers are becoming less and less used.
+‡ As of q2 2019, some browsers do still need a polyfill but those browsers are becoming less and less frequently used.

 (c) 2019 Pynk Lynn LLC